 However, the people of Colorado felt that some facets of education, such as educator licensing and district accreditation, required leadership at the state level.
 Following that lead, the Colorado General Assembly established the existence of a State Board of Education to provide guidance on education issues, and the Colorado Department of Education (CDE) to administer education details for the Board.

-These are the Colorado Department of Education's tasks at the state level.
-CDE:
+Colorado Department of Education's Tasks at the State Level

 - supervises many aspects of school administration, including accreditation, teacher licensing, school transportation, school nutrition, special education, and early childhood education;